vrocky/no-framework-web/simple-no-framework-ssr-hyderation/FutherMore.md

-# A Hybrid, Event-Driven UI Framework with a Decoupled Renderer for SSR
+# A Hybrid, Event-Driven UI Framework with a Decoupled Renderer with SSR
 In modern UI development, flexibility and performance are paramount.
 Traditional UI systems like WPF or Android typically rely on a code-behind approach where UI behavior is tightly coupled with the controls themselves.
 In contrast, our framework introduces a **decoupled renderer**  that sits apart from the application logic.
 This separation not only enables explicit, event-driven updates but also makes server-side rendering (SSR) and incremental updates more attainable.

 ---